 An important traditional form of agriculture is the use of inter-cropping strategies, sometimes called mixed cropping or milpa agriculture, where different crops are planted together, rather than in big monoculture fields as farmers do today.
 The Three Sisters (maize, beans and squash) is what Native American farmers called a classic form of mixed cropping, and archaeological evidence has shown that these three American domesticates have been grown together for perhaps 5,000 years.

-The combination of maize (a tall grass), beans (a nitrogen-fixing legume) and squash (a low-lying creeper plant) was a stroke of genius, the benefits of which practice have been studied by crop scientists for decades.
+To put it quite simply, growing maize (a tall grass), beans (a nitrogen-fixing legume) and squash (a low-lying creeper plant) together was a stroke of environmental genius, the benefits of which practice have been studied by crop scientists for decades.

 Growing the Three Sisters

 The "three sisters" are maize (Zea mays), beans (Phaseolus vulgaris L.) and squash (Cucurbita spp.).
 According to historical records, the farmer dug a hole in the ground and placed one seed of each species into the hole.
 The maize grows first, providing a stalk for the beans, which reach upward for access to the sun.
 The squash plant grows low to the ground, shaded by the beans and corn, and keeping the weeds from affecting the other two plants.